 Do not do anything that repulses your conscience, neither in public, nor by yourself.

-Nowadays people forget that before all else they should revere the human being in themselves.
-The highest human quality consists in the fact that a tranquil consciousness, in communicating with the source of truth, is able to merge with boundless spiritual life.
-And meanwhile, instead of drawing spiritual food directly from this source, people prefer to plead each other like beggars for a glass of stale water.
+In our time people forget that, above all, they must revere the human being in themselves.
+The highest human quality consists in the fact that a tranquil consciousness is capable, in communion with the source of truth, of merging with boundless spiritual life.
+And meanwhile, instead of drawing spiritual nourishment directly from this source, people prefer to beg each other for a cup of stagnant water.

 — Emerson